michael-s-yao/consulting/index.md

 We are a small, dedicated group of parents and students that have collectively figured out all of the details in the college application process.

 ![woman.png](/assets/images/woman.png)
 **Jennifer Lee**
 *Son Recruited for Fencing at Princeton University*

 ![michael.png](/assets/images/michael.png)
 [**Michael Yao**](https://michaelsyao.com)
+*Current MD-PhD Candidate at University of Pennsylvania* *BS in Physics at Caltech*
+*Recruited for Swimming at Caltech*